StanForever/awesome-websites/README.md

 * [http://ecomputernotes.com](http://ecomputernotes.com/) : For learning many cool stuff related to computers like networking, web development, programming etc.
 * [https://www.ecosia.org](https://www.ecosia.org/) : Search engine which plants a tree with the revenue from ads...
 Sounds good to our environment. :seedling:
 * [http://www.essaytyper.com](http://www.essaytyper.com/) : The finals are right around the corner and you need to finish your essay?
 You’re in luck!
-* [https://ecsworkshop.com](https://ecsworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Fargate, ECS, and possibly even Docker container workflow. :whale:
-* [https://eksworkshop.com](https://eksworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Amazon EKS, Kubernetes, and possibly even Docker container workflow.
 * [https://www.easycron.com](https://www.easycron.com/) : EasyCron is a task scheduler which provides services of calling specified URLs at specified time or by time interval. :watch:
 * [https://www.etymonline.com](https://www.etymonline.com/) : Gives you the history and derivation of any word.
 Check it out here.
-* [https://ec2instances.info](https://ec2instances.info) : Easy Amazon EC2 & Amazon RDS Instance Comparison.
-* [https://ec2spotworkshops.com](https://ec2spotworkshops.com/) : This workshop is designed to educate engineers that might not be familiar with Amazon EC2 Spot Instances.
-* [https://ec2types.io](https://ec2types.io) : Know and compare about different Amazon EC2 instance types.
 * [https://everytimezone.com](https://everytimezone.com/) : Never warp your brain with timezone math again.

 ## F :